Wanna Stay Out of These?

 Playing a shot out of the rough can create a different outcome strictly based on the turf the player is dealing with.
 If the grass is growing towards you, it will have a tendency to grab the club.
 So, take more club than you normally would.
 If the grass is growing with you, then it might “fly”, and offer less resistance.
 Take less club, and prepare for the ball to run more.
 Next time you are in the rough, look at the direction the grass is growing and adjust the shot accordingly.
 Remember, lie dictates shot selection.

-One of the most important assets a player can have throughout the round is consistant grip pressure.
+One of the most important assets a player can have throughout the round is a consistent grip pressure.
 Full swing, flighted shots, chips, pitches, and putts all require light grip pressure during the shot or stroke.
 When practicing, start to notice what kind of pressure the hands are building.
 Tension can travel from the hands to the forearms, then to the biceps and shoulders, and eventually the chest.
 When this happens, the body can lose mobility.
 A lot of the fluidity a player can create starts with a soft handle on the club.

 If you leave yourself a lot of long putts, here’s a simple tip that will help prevent three-putts: Always take your practice strokes looking at the target.
 This gives your brain the information that links feel to force, so you can hit the ball the right distance.